-The following presents the aggregate fees for professional services and other services rendered by our independent auditors, Haskell & White LLP (PCAOB ID# 200), in fiscal year 2022 and 2021:
+The following presents the aggregate fees for professional services and other services rendered by our independent auditors, Haskell & White LLP (PCAOB ID# 200), in fiscal year 2023 and 2022:

-Fiscal Year 2022 Fiscal Year 2021
+F iscal Year 2023 Fi scal Year 2022

-Audit Fees (1) \$ 86,250 \$ 73,100
+Audit Fees (1) \$ 132,750 \$ 86,250

-Audit-Related Fees (2) 7,500 15,500
+Audit-Related Fees (2) 14,000 7,500

-Tax Fees (3)
+Tax Fees (3) -

-All Other Fees (4)
+All Other Fees (4) - -

-Total \$ 93,750 \$ 88,600
+Total \$ 146,750 \$ 93,750

-- (1) Audit Fees include fees for the standard audit work that needs to be performed each year in order to issue an opinion on the consolidated financial statements of the Company.
-It also includes fees for services that can only be provided by the Company's auditor such as auditing of non-recurring transactions. - (2) Audit-Related Fees include fees assurance and related services that are reasonably related to the performance of the audit or review and are traditionally performed by the independent accountant. - (3) Tax Fees - (4) All Other Fees include fees for products and services other than Audit Fees, Audit Related Fees and Tax Fees.
+(1) Audit Fees include fees for the standard audit work that needs to be performed each year in order to issue an opinion on the consolidated financial statements of the Company.
+It also includes fees for services that can only be provided by the Company's auditor such as auditing of non-recurring transactions.

+(2) Audit-Related Fees include fees assurance and related services that are reasonably related to the performance of the audit or review and are traditionally performed by the independent accountant.

+(3) Tax Fees

+(4) All Other Fees include fees for products and services other than Audit Fees, Audit Related Fees and Tax Fees.